 Work off lunch (and get ready for dinner!) with a late afternoon skate at the rink at Genesee Valley Park Sports Complex.

-Grab dinner at The Richardson Canal House in Bushnell’s Basin for a delicious dinner with a view of the Erie Canal.
-Originally built in 1818 as a tavern, The Richardson has served as a public house for over 100 years, so you can enjoy historical charm and modern gourmet yet casual cuisine in front of a cozy fireplace.
+Grab a delicious dinner at the Richardson Canal House with a view of the Erie Canal.
+Originally built in 1818 as a tavern, the Richardson has served as a public house for more than 100 years, so you can enjoy historic charm and modern gourmet yet casual cuisine in front of a cozy fireplace.

-Start your day with breakfast at Highland Park Diner, a classic rail car diner recommended as one of Rochester’s Top 15 Restaurants by Movoto and included in the Rochester Landmark Society’s list of architectural gems.
+Start your day with breakfast at Highland Park Diner, a classic railcar diner included in the Rochester Landmark Society’s list of architectural gems.
 It serves freshly prepared breakfast (all day!) and outrageous milkshakes, so be sure to leave room for a cold creamy treat!